Is the Regge Calculus a consistent approximation to General Relativity?

+with $f(x,y,z)$ chosen as in the Schwarzschild metric.
+We will use this metric as a reference by which we will compare the residual errors for the first four metrics.

-For each of the above metrics and for each of the models the geodesics were computed with a step length in the Runge-Kutta routine of $\Delta\lambda = 1/5$ and five iterations of the Newton-Raphson scheme.
+For each of the above metrics and for each of the models the geodesics were computed with a step length in the Runge-Kutta routine of $\Delta\lambda = 1/10$ and ten iterations of the Newton-Raphson scheme.
 These figures were arrived at by experimentation.
-Increasing the number of iterations or decreasing $\Delta\lambda$ seemed to have no significant effect on the truncation errors.
-In evaluating the partial derivatives \E(2) the $\delta h$'s were chosen as $\delta h^\mu$ the constant value $\max_\nu(x^\nu(\lambda=1)-x^\nu(\lambda=0))/25$.
-Again, this was arrived at by experimentation.
+Increasing the number of iterations or decreasing $\Delta\lambda$ seemed to have no significant effect on the residual errors.
+In evaluating the partial derivatives (\eqnrfr{Partials}) the $\delta h^\mu$'s were chosen as the constant value $\max_\nu(x^\nu(\lambda=1)-x^\nu(\lambda=0))/50$.
+Again, this was arrived at by experimentation (almost identical results were obtained using $\Delta\lambda=1/5$, five iterations in the Newton-Raphson scheme and $\delta h=\max_\nu(x^\nu(\lambda=1)-x^\nu(\lambda=0))/25$).

-\beginsubsection{Results} The results for each of the numerical experiments are displayed in figures (2-4).
-It is clear that the truncation error varies as $O(\Delta^2)$ and that there is no significant difference in the truncation errors between the exact and non-exact solutions.

-Earlier it was noted that the defect varies, for any metric, as $O(\Delta^2)$.
-One must take account of this factor, and therefore we define the effective truncation error of an order $O(\Delta^m)$ scheme to be $O(\Delta^{m-2})$.
-Thus for the standard Regge equations, the effective truncation error is $O(1)$.
-This is not what one would hope for a consistent discretization!

-\beginsection{A Boundary Element Scheme} It seems clear from the above that Regge's equations do not describe Einstein's General Relativity.
-It may be interesting to ask just what theory it does conform to, however, a more pressing concern is to find a discrete theory that is a consistent approximation to Einstein's equations.

-Our starting point will be to note that with the conformally transformed metric \E(3) the $R_{\mu\nu\alpha\beta}$ will vary as $O(\Delta^2)$ while the volume of the patch varies as $O(1)$.
-Thus for $\Delta<<1$ we are in fact dealing with a locally flat metric.
-So if a correct discrete theory is to be found it may well be wise to work under this assumption, that the continuum metric is almost flat.
-Such an investigation was begun by Brewin in 1989 \Ref(22).
-He showed that, for an almost flat simplicial spacetime, the Einstein tensor could be interpreted as a distribution.
-That is, for a simplicial lattice $M$ and for a smooth set of functions $f^{\mu\nu}$ having compact support on $M$ and with zero derivatives on the boundaries of $M$, then to leading order in $\Delta$

-The right hand side requires some explanation.
-The first sum is a sum over all triangles of $M$.
-The second sum is a sum over the three legs of a triangle.
-The typical triangle has an area $A$ and defect $\theta$.
-The $\Delta x^\mu$ are vectors joining the head to the tail of a leg and the length of a leg is $L$.
-The notation has been stripped, for the purposes of clarity, of superfluous subscripts (eg. $L$ is used instead of $L_{ij}$ or $L_{\sigma_1}$).

-The question now must be -- how do we choose the test functions $f^{\mu\nu}$?
-Our aim is to obtain a sufficient set of discrete equations from which we could begin to solve for the leg lengths.
-We know that in the continuum there are ten equations per spacetime point.
-There also ten independent functions $f^{\mu\nu}$ on the simplicial spacetime.
-So one choice would be to partition the simplicial manifold into a set of non-overlapping cells, one cell per vertex, and to choose ten functions within each cell.
-Such cells will be called computational cells so as to avoid confusion with simplices of the manifold.